Huancayo: Republican era

+Present

 Today, in addition to its importance as a center of commerce, Huancayo is known for the crafts and the many festivals of the surrounding towns.
 Having rapidly expanded in recent decades, it has few remaining colonial buildings.
 Currently, the cityscape is dominated by modern construction.

 The city's rise began with the construction of a central railway Callao-La Oroya in 1908 and later extended from Lima to Huancayo in the early 1930s.
 The railway connection between Lima and Huancayo, introduced new ways of transporting goods.
 The railway's new avenues for transport contributed to the city's economic and population growth.
 Population growth was mostly present in Tambo and Chilica, two suburban districts near the highways.
 Furthermore, population growth between 1981 and 2007 was a result of in-migration due to terrorist attacks of Sendero Luminoso.
-People from highlands and amazonian lowlands sought refugee in Andean cities such as Huancayo.
+People from highlands and amazonian lowlands sought refuge in Andean cities such as Huancayo.